JoseMMorales/Google_Search_Testing/README.md

 # Google_search_Testing

-This project is an example of UI automated functional test for Google home page and search, using WebDriver, Selenium and Java.
+This project is an example of UI automated functional test for Google home page and search, using WebDriver, Selenium JUnit framework and Java.
 Running the scripts in two different environments like Google ChromeDriver and GeckoDriver (Firefox).

 Test case is uploaded as per commit "TC-Google_Search.xlsx" to reflect Test Scenarios, comparing expected results and actual results, entering preconditions, showing test data and postconditions of each test run.